ErrorTzy/writings/notes/Truth_And_Trust/Notes.md

 # Getting Told and Being Believed

+An evidence is a causal trace; A word is not a casual trace.
+You need take **responsibility** when someone heard your words.

 Sometimes we are not "telling" others.
 The authority sometimes is sometimes in the language itself;
 While sometimes the authority is from the speaker; and by doing so the speaker takes some responsibility for the truth;
 Also, the audience need to decide the speaker should be a source of authority

+The ability to testify --> if the ability can be hindered by injustice

+Analogous to Thomas Nagel

+What is a good account of distinction? how do we reason? i.e. don't contradict oneself

+# Testimonial Injustice

+Justice is tied to social structure; Rawls: justice is the first virtue of social institutions

+Distribution of NOT ONLY goods, but also status and rank/power

+Criticism: this narrows the scope of "(in)justice".
+For example, *lack of respect* problem, not distribution problem `bias?`

+Yet another problem: epistemic (in)justice, someone is wronged specifically in her capacity as a knower `reasonale knower?`

+## What is epistemic wrong?

+Wrong is not equal to harm.
+E.g. I sell lemonade after you sell lemonade which harms your business

+You can wrong someone without intending to wrong them.
+E.g. I mistake you with your twin brother and do bad things to you

+"tracker prejudice:" track people to social identity